-The CPUC will use this MMP as the framework for a Mitigation Monitoring, Compliance, and Reporting Program (MMCRP).
-The MMCRP will be created by the CPUC to describe the monitoring process for construction of the project that has been approved by the CPUC and to formalize protocols to be followed prior to and during construction by CPUC third-party environmental monitors (CPUC EMs) and PG&E project staff.
+The CPUC staff will use this MMP as the basis of and framework for a Mitigation Monitoring, Compliance, and Reporting Program (MMCRP).
+The MMCRP will be created by the CPUC to describe the logistical details of the monitoring process set forth in the MMP for construction of the project that has been approved by the CPUC and to formalize protocols to be followed prior to and during construction by CPUC third-party environmental monitors (CPUC EMs) and PG&E project staff.
 The MMCRP will include, but will not be limited to, the following topics: